 Paying for Long-term Care and Preserving Assets — Medicaid applications

 We’re here to help you gain the peace of mind you deserve.

-Every day, we work with families coping with Alzheimers, Parkinsons, and other disabling conditions.
+Every day, we work with families who are coping with Alzheimers, Parkinsons, and other disabling conditions.

 Protection in Case of Incapacity: Our elder law attorneys will identify the need for Durable Powers of Attorney, Health Care Directives (“Living Wills”), Trusts or Guardianship when the elderly are unable to speak for themselves due to a medical crisis or if their quality of life or mental capacity is diminished.
 You may need to apply for government benefits such as Medicaid.
 Our elder law attorneys will help you with the application process and represent you in your appeal if your benefits are denied.